aosabook/500lines/modeller/chapter.md

 OpenGL is a graphical application programming interface for cross-platform development.
 It's the standard API for developing graphics applications across platforms.
 OpenGL is two major variants: "Legacy OpenGL" and "Modern OpenGL".

 Rendering in OpenGL is based on polygons defined by vertices and normals.
-For example, to render one side of a cube, one would specify the 4 vertices and the normal of the side.
+For example, to render one side of a cube, one specifies the 4 vertices and the normal of the side.

 Legacy OpenGL provides a "fixed function pipeline".
 By setting global variables, the programmer can enable and disable automatic features such as lighting, coloring, face culling, etc. OpenGL then automatically renders the scene with the enabled functionality.
 This functionality is deprecated.